Skip to main content

 Equitable tolling analysis is highly fact-specific.
 The scenarios below illustrate general principles, but every claim is different.
 If you have any concern about whether your time to file suit is running out, consult an attorney experienced in California insurance litigation immediately.
 Do not rely on this article to calculate your own deadline.

-Scenario 1: The Insurer Closes the File Without Telling You
+Edge Case 1: The Insurer Closes the File Without Telling You

 This scenario is more common than people realize.
 The insurance company internally decides the claim is done — maybe they paid what they think they owe, maybe the adjuster moved on, maybe the file just went dormant.
 But nobody sends the policyholder a letter saying “your claim is closed” or “we are denying the remaining portions of your claim.”
 The file is simply marked as closed in the insurer’s system.